 For a lot of customers, yes, but your savings will mostly depend on you.

 Just like other insurance companies, Metromile determines your initial rate by looking at factors that affect your riskiness, like your accident history and your claims history, to arrive at your premium.
 However, unlike those of traditional insurance companies, Metromile’s rate is broken into two components: the base rate and the variable, per-mile rate.
 If you have a clean record, you could see a base rate as low as $29 and be charged just pennies per mile driven.
+To compare the best car insurance companies and see how Metromile stacks up, visit our review of the Best Car Insurance Companies and the Best Cheapest Car Insurance Companies.

 For example, an initial quote may look something like this: $29 base rate and $0.06 per mile, which would produce this monthly bill: